aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

 ## **Get Transparency of Image**

 Aspose.Slides allows you to get the transparency of an image.
-This Java code demonstrates the operation:
+This PHP code demonstrates the operation:

 ```php
   $presentation = new Presentation($folderPath .
 "Test.pptx");